BeycanPress/cryptopay-lite/readme.txt

 * WooCommerce payment gateway
 * Limited EVM-based network support
 * Ethereum, BSC, Avalanche, Polygon
-* MetaMask, Trust Wallet, Binance Wallet support
+* MetaMask, Trust Wallet, and more
+* WalletConnect support for mobile devices
 * Getting paid with native coins and certain stable coins
 * Fast confirmation times as transactions are p2p
 * Order is created first, then payment is received